Rabbies_Logotype_Hero_Navy_RGB_AW.png

 History tells us that the first settlement of people in Wales was as far back as 230,000 years ago.
 We all know the Romans were everywhere at one point, and when they left Britain in the 5th century, Britain divided into different cultures, one of which developed into Wales.

-What Should I Eat During My Visit in Wales?
+What Should I Eat During My Visit to Wales?

 Ah, food.
 One of the biggest reasons people travel could be pinpointed to the allure of those local delicacies that get your mouth watering from the first mention.
 Croissant in France, anyone?
-How about a bowl of pasta and side of gelato in Italy?
+How about a bowl of pasta and a side of gelato when touring Italy?
 Or some delicious baked moussaka in Greece.
+Maybe Wales isn’t the first place you think of as a foodie, but we’re here to tell you everything you need to know about its food scene.

 Why Are Leeks a National Symbol of Wales?